 Smack dab in the middle of Cowboy Country, Wind River Country is largely unknown outside of Wyoming but that’s precisely the point.
-With adventure any direction you head, it’s of the last remaining frontier towns on the way to Yellowstone, the Grand Tetons, or Jackson Hole.
+With adventure any direction you head, it’s one of the last remaining frontier towns on the way to Yellowstone, the Grand Tetons, or Jackson Hole.
 Whichever way you’re headed, Wind River is a great stopover to break up the trip and get to know one of Wyoming’s best-kept secrets.

 Riverton has been both a gathering place and a crossroads for centuries; a place for travelers to disconnect from reality and reconnect with nature, your only neighbors the wildflowers and the wild horses.
 It’s a place to explore Native American history and heritage on a cultural road trip through the state.